Hunter Biden sues Rudy Giuliani and another lawyer over accessing and sharing of his personal data

 Biden doesn’t explicitly acknowledge that the laptop left at the computer shop was his, but says “at least some” of the data was on his iPhone or backed up to iCloud.

-A Justice Department special counsel is also separately pursuing an investigation into Biden's taxes, and has filed firearm possession charges against him, and he plans to plead not guilty.
-He's also charged with tax crimes.
+A Justice Department special counsel is separately pursuing an investigation into Hunter Biden's taxes, and filed firearm purchase and possession charges against him after a previous plea deal on tax and gun charges imploded.
+He plans to plead not guilty to the gun counts, according to court records.

 House Republicans, meanwhile, have continued to investigate every aspect of Hunter Biden's business dealings and sought to tie them to his father, the president, as part of an impeachment inquiry.
 A hearing on Thursday is expected to detail some of their claims anew.